trois-six/terraform-provider-sendgrid/docs/resources/unsubscribe_group.md

 # sendgrid_unsubscribe_group

-Provide a resource to manage an API key.
+Provide a resource to manage an unsubscribe group.

 ## Example Usage